$L_2$-variation of L\'{e}vy driven BSDEs with non-smooth terminal conditions: Malliavin differentiability of

-\end{thm} In the setting of time delayed BSDEs a similar result was proved by Delong and Imkeller \cite{ImkellerDelong} assuming that the time horizon $T$ or the Lipschitz constant $L_f$ of the generator are sufficiently small.
-For the convenience of the reader, we present a proof of Theorem \ref{diffthm} in the appendix.
+In the setting of time, delayed BSDEs a similar result was proved by Delong and Imkeller \cite{ImkellerDelong} assuming that the time horizon $T$ or the Lipschitz constant $L_f$ of the generator are sufficiently small.
+For the convenience of the reader a proof of Theorem \ref{diffthm} is contained in the preprint version \cite{GeissSteinicke}.